 Around every corner of Hvar Town was an opulent display of wealth – Giant yachts, flashy jewelry, really ugly designer clothing, obvious plastic surgery, etc.

 Hvar has recently been compared to a pre-Bardot St Tropez, whatever that means.
-I’m not rich enough to know or care.
+I’m not rich enough to know what that means or care.

 Two years ago, Jay-Z and Beyonce visited Hvar, probably on their yacht with a helicopter pad.
-I knew none of this prior to stepping foot on the shiny and slippery limestone walkways of Hvar Town.
+I knew none of this prior to taking my first steps on the shiny and slippery limestone walkways of Hvar Town.

 I thought we were going to a casual island destination where people walked around in board shorts and Havaianas.